 |few books||pochi libri|

-As you can see from the example above, the structure of the Articles in Italian has a logical pattern.
+Notice the structure of the Articles in Italian has a logical pattern.
 Locate the Articles above and see how it works with the rest of the sentence in Italian.

 List of Articles in Italian